ZeshanRasul/TrafficSimulationPlugin/README.md

 - **No pedestrians, parking, or multi-lane junction approaches.**
 - **Junction surfaces are axis-aligned**, sized to the connector bounds.
 Fine for grid layouts, approximate for rotated junctions.
+- **Road-to-road connections assume coincident lane endpoints.** Where two roads are joined directly, a vehicle moves from one lane to the next in a single step; any gap between those endpoints is crossed instantaneously rather than driven across.
+Junctions are unaffected, because they generate real connector geometry between approaches.
+The demo scene keeps its road joins tangent-continuous so no visible gap arises, but a hand-built network with loosely aligned roads will show a small jump at the join.

 ---